“Bhai, mera interview crack nahi hua….”

 Rani was rejected by his fiancé just before the wedding.
-She cried for days, alone, but once she was done, she demanded going on her honeymoon, alone.
+She cried for two days, alone, but once she was done, she demanded to go on her honeymoon alone.

 I don’t need to tell you what that honeymoon did to Rani.
 She blossomed as a person.
 Right?

 My point is, when you don’t cling to your rejections and learn to move on, you give life another chance to make you happy, again.

 And zindagi ki to yahi reet hai na- haar ke baad hi to jeet hai na! 😊